 The physical education curriculum is designed to promote the skills and attitudes that are associated with sport, recreation, and good health.
 The curriculum is presented through individual, partner, group, and team experiences.
 Major themes for study include: movement, games, sports, physical fitness, and sportsmanship.
 Intermediate grade instruction (4-5) moves more towards team sport orientation.
 Greater emphasis is placed on skill development, concepts, and the rules and procedures of official sports.
 Classes meet at least once in each six-day cycle.
 Activities are presented in formal three to four week units.
 Evaluation and grading reflect student motivation, participation, sportsmanship, and observation about skill development.

-Students are taught Internet use, research skills, multimedia and productivity tools that will enable them to support the grade 5 project-based curriculum.
-Computer Programming is introduced in a user-friendly format that familiarizes students with fundamental programming concepts such as variables, loops and conditional statements.
-Cyber safety and online bullying prevention are reinforced with web-based lessons and discussion.
+multimedia and productivity tools that will enable them to support the grade 5 project-based curriculum.
+Computer programming and coding skills are expanded and will extend student’s knowledge of fundamental programming concepts such as variables, loops and conditional statements.
+Cybersafety and online bullying prevention are reinforced with web-based lessons and discussion.
 Use of Chromebooks and Google products are heavily used to prepare students for middle school.

 Students in grade 5 visit the library for both formal instruction and book selection which includes read-aloud, discussion sessions, and peer sharing opportunities.
 Students may also use the library for research for class assignments and projects.
 The library media objectives include: review and reinforcement of skills learned K-4; using a variety of electronic, online, and print resources; develop information processing, location, interpretation, outlining, and notetaking skills; develop presentation skills; and introduction to media literacy in order to improve critical viewing and listening skills.